Man and Woman sit on coach looking at paper documents

 Did you know?

-A secured card or a student credit card might not require a high income or established credit history.
-The Discover it® Secured Credit Card helps you build/rebuild your credit history.1
+A secured card or a student credit card might not require a high income or credit history.
+A secured credit card like the Discover it® Secured Credit Card helps you build your credit history with responsible use.2 Typically, a secured card requires a deposit to secure your credit limit.

 When should you get a second credit card?

-You might want a second (or additional) credit card if the new card has valuable benefits, will better fit your circumstances, or complements your current card.
+You might want an additional credit card if the new card has valuable benefits, will better fit your circumstances, or complements your current card (or cards).

 If you have a rewards card that you use for everyday purchases, you might want a second card that has a lower interest rate for emergency expenses.
 Or your current card's rewards program might not suit you anymore, and a new card could better align with your spending and lifestyle.

 Some credit card issuers, including Discover, let you check to see if you're pre-approved for a card before you apply.
-Checking to see if you’re pre-approved is fast, easy and won’t impact your credit score.2
+Checking your pre-approval status won't impact your credit score3 and can help you avoid applying for cards that you likely won't be able to get.

 Next steps